Ralph L. Boyce: Career

 From July 1984 to August 1988, Boyce served in the State Department, first as Special Assistant and then as Advisor to the Deputy Secretary of State, responsible for the foreign affairs budget.
 In August 1988, he was assigned to Embassy Bangkok, Thailand, as Political Counselor, where he served until August 1992, when he was transferred to Embassy Singapore as Deputy Chief of Mission.
 From June 1993 until September 1994, Boyce was Chargé d'Affaires a.i. in Singapore during the absence of an ambassador.
 In October 1994, he returned to Bangkok as Deputy Chief of Mission, where he served until August 1998.

 Boyce was Deputy Assistant Secretary for East Asia and Pacific Affairs from August 1998 to July 2001.
 His area of responsibility included Southeast Asia, Australia, New Zealand, and the Pacific Islands.
 He served as United States Ambassador to Indonesia from October 2001 to October 2004.
+Ralph was confirmed by the U.S. Senate on September 26, 2001 and sworn in on October 9, 2001.
+He presented his credentials to the President of Indonesia Megawati Sukarnoputri on October 24, 2001.

 Boyce was confirmed as the United States Ambassador to Thailand on June 25, 2004 and sworn in on December 15, 2004.
 His term ended on December 26, 2007.
 On February 12, 2008, the US aircraft manufacturing giant Boeing named Boyce as President of Boeing Southeast Asia.
 In 2010, Boyce as President of Boeing Southeast Asia was quoted in the Bangkok Post as saying Boeing had a 50:50 chance of winning a contract with Thai International to deliver 77 new aircraft to the company.

 In addition to English, Boyce speaks Persian, French, and Thai.